huggingface/xet-core/cas_client/README.md

 ### Caching

-Caching happens locally using the cache crate, specifically using the ChunkCache.
+Caching happens locally using the chunk_cache crate, specifically using the ChunkCache.
 When RemoteClient is provided a ChunkCache then it will use this on download calls (the ReconstructionClient trait `get_file` and `get_file_byte_range`).

 ## Overall CAS Communication Design

 ### Authentication

 Authentication is done using AuthMiddleware, which sets an Authorization Header and refreshes it periodically with CAS.
-See [src/auth.rs].
+See [src/http_client.rs].

 ### Operations